AdamWu1979/tomato_docs/docs/WorkWithYaml.md

 Required
 {: .label .label-blue }

 * `files_magnitude`: a list of file paths in a form of a yaml list.
 Each path should be in double quotes.
-An example can be seen in the [Sample yaml file](#sample-yaml-file).
+An example can be seen in the [sample yaml file](#sample-yaml-file).
 * `files_phase`: a list of file paths in a form of a yaml list.
 Each path should be in double quotes.
-An example can be seen in the [Sample yaml file](#sample-yaml-file).
+An example can be seen in the [sample yaml file](#sample-yaml-file).
 * `dir_magnitude`: a path to the directory where the DICOM files are stored.
 Should be in quotes.
 * `dir_phase`: a path to the directory where the DICOM files are stored.
 Should be in quotes.